Straw28/AI-Group-Proj/README.md

     * "2" to run experiment 2
     * "3" to run experiment 3
     * "4" to run experiment 4

+   3. Finally enter either "1" or "2" to test out the two runs for the experiment of your choosing

 **This project was made by:**
   * ***Michelle Nguyen***